dblock/slack-gamebot/README.md

 Match is a draw, waiting to hear from Victor Barna.

-gamebot draw
+gamebot draw 2:2

 Match has been recorded.
-Victor Barna tied with Zhang Jike.
+Victor Barna tied with Zhang Jike with a score of 2:2.
 ```

 #### gamebot decline